abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 - Floarplan do not take into considerations the placement of **standard cells**, but standard cells are present at the corner.

 ### Placement and Routing
+- **Library** consists of shape and size of all the cells, various flaveros of the same cells, timing and delay information of all the cells.
+#### Placement
+- After floorplanning, placement comes next.Placement determines location of each of the components on the die.
+The standard cells that are present in the generated netlist are not the only cells that are placed.
+Additionally, it enhances the design, removing any timing violations brought created  by the relative placement on the die.
+- In placement basically we take the cells from the library and place it in the floorplaning(which have properly positioned input and output ports that are well designed) according to our netlist